About Us

 Our History

-The Texas Research & Technology Foundation is formally chartered by BG Robert McDermott, then- CEO of USAA.
+The Texas Research & Technology Foundation (TRTF) is founded by Brig.
+Gen. Robert McDermott and a coalition of business and civic leaders.

 1985